 In addition, evaluators should prioritize strengthening the capacity of community members and grant partners to engage in evaluation activities (Stern et al., 2019; Farrow & Morrison, 2019), including collecting and interpreting data.
 It is also the evaluator's responsibility to share findings with funders and community members in the form of an accessible, relevant, and functional product through visualization, public presentations, and/or town halls (Impact Terms, n.d.).
 The funder's evaluation timeline and resources should reflect capacity strengthening activities and equitable compensation.
 Capacity strengthening activities should avoid imposing white-dominant norms of effectiveness (Littles, 2022).
-The Equitable Evaluation Framework TM provides guidance that can support funders working with their partners to interrogate how white-dominant norms of effectiveness, rigor, and validity show up in the work (EEI & GEO, 2021).
+The Equitable Evaluation Framework of effectiveness, rigor, and validity show up in the work (EEI & GEO, 2021).